Turkey plans to host Afghan peace talks in April | DW | 12.03.2021

 Cavusoglu also said Turkey planned to have a special envoy in the peace talks, adding that Ankara has called for an end to violence in Afghanistan for the negotiations to be effective.

-It is unclear what the meeting agenda is, but Turkey said the talks would be "goal-oriented."
+The meeting agenda remains unclear, but Turkey has said the talks would be "goal-oriented."

-Russia is also set to host a round of peace negotiations on March 18.

 US Secretary of State Antony Blinken encouraged Kabul to consider a "new, inclusive government" in a letter leaked to media outlets.